 Virginia uses child support guidelines to calculate support obligations.
 However, you’ll still need an experienced Fairfax child support lawyer to represent you.
 There could be reasons the court deviates from the guidelines, and you want to ensure your rights are protected.

-At The Law Office of Afsana Chowdhury, PLC, our Fairfax child support attorneys have extensive experience handling child support cases.
+At The Law Office of Afsana Chowdhury, PLC, our attorneys have extensive experience handling this type of case.
 We help parents obtain, modify, and enforce child support payments in Fairfax, Virginia.

-It is crucial that you understand how Virginia’s child support laws apply to your situation to deal with child support issues effectively.
-Contact our family law firm by calling us at (703) 271-6519 to schedule an initial consultation with one of our Fairfax child support lawyers to discuss your situation.
+It is crucial that you understand how Virginia’s laws apply to your situation to deal with child support issues effectively.
+Contact our family law firm by calling us at (703) 271-6519 to schedule an initial consultation with one of our lawyers to discuss your situation.

 How The Law Office of Afsana Chowdhury, PLC Can Help With Your Child Support Case in Fairfax

-Do you need help with a child support issue in Fairfax, VA?
+Do you need help with a child support issue?
 If so, we can help.
-Our Fairfax child support lawyers at The Law Office of Afsana Chowdhury, PLC, help you fight for fair child support obligations.
+Our Fairfax child support attorneys at The Law Office of Afsana Chowdhury, PLC, help you fight for fair obligations.
 We help you protect the best interests of your children while ensuring you are treated fairly by the courts.

 We are committed to ensuring the outcome in your case adequately meets your children’s needs.
 We are well-versed in child support laws and prepared to advise clients on the most complex cases.

-When you hire The Law Office of Afsana Chowdhury, PLC, we help you with your child support case by:
+When you hire The Law Office of Afsana Chowdhury, PLC, we help you with your case by:

-- Educating you on Virginia child support laws and how they impact your case
+- Educating you on Virginia laws and how they impact your case

 - Ensuring your income information is correct for child support calculations